Book Trim Size and Margins Guide

 What are the first pages I should inspect for margin problems?

-Start with chapter-open pages, pages with decorative elements, and any page where a heading is close to the top or bottom edge.
+Start with chapter-open pages, pages with decorative elements, and any page where a heading sits close to the top or bottom edge.

 Is one Previewer pass enough after late edits?